 - Healthy fats and proteins

-- Rice, bread, pasta in the wholemeal variety
+- Rice, bread, pasta in the whole grain variety

-- Avoid too much salt and make more use of spices such as turmeric and ginger
+- Avoid too much salt and spices like turmeric and ginger

 Regular exercise in the form of light physical activities also strengthens the immune system .
-Here, it is important to pay attention to the type and duration of exercise.
-Too much physical activity can actually put a strain on the immune system.
-Adrenaline is released during sport.
-This leads to active defense cells that multiply more quickly.
-White blood cells and lymphocytes are then present in high numbers in the blood.
-When the adrenaline drops again after sport, the activated defense cells also drop.
-However, this is not bad at all, because the short-term activation alone helps the cells to act faster in a real emergency and to react to bacteria and viruses.
+It is important to pay attention to the type and duration of the sport.
+Too much exercise can even put a strain on the immune system.
+Adrenaline is released when you exercise.
+This leads to active defense cells that multiply faster.
+White blood cells and lymphocytes are then present in the blood in excess.
+If the adrenaline drops again after sport, the activated defense cells also drop.
+But that's not bad at all, because the short-term activation alone helps the cells to act faster in a real emergency and to react to bacteria and viruses.

 We recommend endurance sports such as light jogging, swimming or cycling.
-But even a relaxing yoga or Pilates session activates the immune cells.
+But a relaxed yoga or Pilates unit also activates the immune cells.

-Vitamin C, also known as ascorbic acid, is an essential vitamin in actively supporting the immune system.
-Our body cannot produce the vitamin on its own and must get it from food.
-An adult person should consume about 100 mg of vitamin C a day with food.
-This is roughly equivalent to 100 g of raw broccoli.
-Vitamin C is actively involved in the defense against bacteria, viruses and other pathogens.
-It enriches leukocytes and activates T-cells.
+5. Vitamin CVitamin C, also known as ascorbic acid, is an essential vitamin in actively supporting the immune system.
+Our body cannot produce the vitamin on its own and has to absorb it through food.
+An adult human should consume about 100 mg of vitamin C with food per day.
+This corresponds to about 100 g of raw broccoli.
+Vitamin C is actively involved in defense against bacteria, viruses and other pathogens.
+It enriches the leukocytes and activates the T-cells.

-Vitamin C is present in high form in various vegetables, for example:
+Vitamin C is found in high levels in various types of vegetables, for example:

 - Brussels sprouts